texjporg/ptex2pdf/README.md

   first replace all backslash chars to slash chars
 - version 20170622.0
   pass all non-optional arguments before filename to TeX engine
+- version 20180514.0
+  Windows: for uptex use command_line_encoding=utf8, for all other turn it off (set to none)

 ## Copyright and License ##

 Originally based on musixtex.lua from Bob Tennent.

-(c) Copyright 2016-2017 Japanese TeX Development Community
-(c) Copyright 2013-2017 Norbert Preining norbert@preining.info
-(c) Copyright 2012      Bob Tennent rdt@cs.queensu.ca
+(c) Copyright 2016-2018 Japanese TeX Development Community (c) Copyright 2013-2018 Norbert Preining norbert@preining.info (c) Copyright 2012      Bob Tennent rdt@cs.queensu.ca

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the